AdeenaAziz/Test-Repo/Python/working with API's/readme.md

     print("Success!
 New post created.")
     print(response.json())
 else:
-    print("Error:", response.status_code)  ```
+    print("Error:", response.status_code)

 The PUT and DELETE examples work very similarly, just using requests.put() and requests.delete().

-Summary
+'''Summary
 API is a Waiter: It's a messenger between your code and a service on the internet.

 You Make Requests: You use Python to ask the API to GET, POST, PUT, or DELETE data.

-You Get a Response: The API sends back a status code and sometimes the data you asked for.
+You Get a Response: The API sends back a status code and sometimes the data you asked for.'''